alabdu03/Enterprise-Sandbox-Isolation-Playbook/README.md

-# 📦 The Beginner-Friendly Burp Suite Professional Trial Extension Guide
+# 📦 Enterprise Sandbox Isolation Playbook

 ## 💡 The Core Secret
 When a software company tracks trials, their system checks three things to see if you are the same person: